PopovEvgeniy/blackice/readme.txt

   Complex file cryptography tool(both encryption and decryption) by Popov Evgeniy Alekseyevich

-                          Version 1.5.5
+                          Version 1.5.5.1

 System requirement

 Processor:Intel core 2 Duo or better.
 1 megabyte of free RAM.
-124 kilobytes free space on storage media.
+56 kilobytes free space on storage media.
-Operation system: Unix(Any Unix like system) or Windows(Windows XP or better)
+Operation system: Unix(Any Unix like system) or Windows(Windows 2000 or higher)

 Program description